Download

 • The opportunity to discuss the final report

-The lead will decide on the scale and scope of the investigation.
-The scale of the investigation depends on its complexity and if yours is the only incident being reviewed as part of the investigation.
+The lead investigator will decide on the scale and scope of the investigation.
+The scale of the investigation depends on how complex the incident is and if there are more than one incident being reviewed as part of the investigation.
 In some cases, there may be more than one of the same incident and these will be investigated together.

 The scope of the investigation is when the ‘Terms of Reference’ are set.
-These act as a guide for those involved in the investigation as to what will be included and what questions need to be answered.
-You will be offered the opportunity to review and discuss the terms of reference by your point of contact.
-If any of your questions are outside the scope of the investigation, you will be informed why and supported to the right people to answer this for you.
+These act as a guide for those involved in the investigation so they know what will be included and what questions need to be answered.
+You will be offered the opportunity to review and add to the terms of reference by your point of contact.
+If any of your questions are outside the scope of the investigation, you will be informed why and directed to the right people to answer them for you.
+You are welcome to bring someone you trust with you or we can help you find an advocate.
+We can provide information in different formats such as easy read or large type and in different languages.

-The lead investigator will gather relevant information to answer the questions set out in the ‘Terms of Reference’.
-This information will be used to understand exactly what happened:
+The lead investigator will gather relevant information to answer the ‘Terms of Reference’.
+This information will be used to understand exactly what happened and may include:

 • Medical notes (electronic / paper)